saeed-sufi/travel-agency/README.md

 # travel-agency

+## Workflow
+* First create your project folder and `git init`.
+Then create an empty repo on github.
+Then clone the github repo you are interested in on your computer.
+Then `git config` to tell git who is going to make changes to the cloned repo from now on.
+Then `git remote set-url` to tell git where you will be pushing the git repo from now on.
+Don't forget to make a `.gitignore` file in your project directory.
+Finally, `git push`.

+* You'll need npm for package management so npm init to make the package.json in project directory.
+If you already have a package.json with all the package items listed in it, just `npm install` to install all the listed packages.

+* You'll need gulp for automation. it's a build system or task runner.
+Gulp is like a record player and gulp plugins are like records.
+There is almost a gulp plugin to automate any task you can think of.

+* To install Gulp, first install `gulp-cli` globally.
+Then install it locally in your project folder.

+* `npm install --save` will install packages which are needed to run the project in web browser as dev dependencies while `npm install --save-dev` will list package installation list in package.json as dev-dependencies which make our life as web developers easier.

+* Then, create the `gulpfile.js` in project directory.
+Everything in gulp, revolve around tasks.
+So, we start to edit gulpfile to add tasks which watch the certain files (html, css, php, ...) and run an specific task if any changes happen in any of the files.

+* First we work on the `styles` task which takes care of css files.
+Here we need something like Sass or Postcss to work as a filter so that when we pipe css source file(s) into destination folder, postcss automatically applies filters to main css files.
+These filters are actually gulp plugins which are used as elements of the array that `postcss([])` expects.

+* `translateY` lets us position an element vertically relative to **itself**.
+For example, `translateY(100%) will push the content down, however tall the content is.

+* For responsive images, it's better to have a real `img` element in your html file rather than applying the image as a css background image.

+* BEM stands for Block, Element and Modifier.
+Look for block elements in the design file.

+* Class names are not necessarily supposed to be semantic.
+They are just a hook for css and javascript.
+So, the class names must communicate useful information to developers.

+* For font sizes, padding and margin values, we use `rem` unit in this course instead of `px`, `%` or `em`.

+* If we are giving padding to an element, we need to set the element to be an `inline-block` level element; that way, its parent and surrounding elements will be aware of its vertical padding.

+* `mixins` are very useful for working with media queries.

+* If `postcss([])` encounters an error we have to handle it in a  way that the watch task doesn't terminate; we do so by adding `.on('error', function() {this.emit('end')}` to the watch task.

 ## Git Commands:
 ```
   git init
+  // Git needs to know who is making the changes
   git config --global user.name saeed-sufi
   git config --global user.email saeed.sufi@hotmail.com
   git add -A
   git commit -m 'testing git'
+  // In order to get back to the last commit
   git checkout -- .
+  // In order to delete .git
+  rm -rf .git
+  // if you want to where your github repo will be pushed to:
   git remote -v
   git remote set-url origin https://github.com/saeed-sufi/travel-agency.git
   // To make a gitignore file, first make a gitignore.txt file and then open the command line and type: